Hendrik W. Bode Lecture Prize

 Prize:

-$2,000, Galvanic (photo engraved) plaque, and travel expenses to the CDC (round trip restricted coach air fare, conference registration, and three conference-rate hotel nights).
+$2,000, photo-engraved Plaque, and travel expenses to the CDC (round trip restricted minimal coach air fare, conference registration, and up to 4 conference-rate hotel nights for a 3-day conference, and up to 5 conference-rate hotel nights for a 4-day conference).
 The recipient gives a plenary lecture at the CDC evaluating a significant contribution to control systems science or engineering.

 Funding: